hermangroup/docs/introduction/features.rst

 diversification and hedging against risks associated with single-hash currencies plagued by SPOF (Single Point Of Failure).

-Evan Duffield, the creator of Historia and X11 chained-hash, has written on several occasions that X11 was integrated into Historia not with the intention to prevent ASIC manufacturers from creating ASICs for X11 in the future, but rather to provide a similar migratory path that Bitcoin
+Evan Duffield, the creator of Dash and X11 chained-hash, has written on several occasions that X11 was integrated into Historia not with the intention to prevent ASIC manufacturers from creating ASICs for X11 in the future, but rather to provide a similar migratory path that Bitcoin